malcommac/Hydra/ARCHITECTURE.md

 }
 ```

-...
-...
 [Index](#top)

 <a name="await"/>
 ## `await`
-The last operator which worth to analyze is `await`.
+The last operator which worth to be analysed is `await`.
 Using `await` you can write async code in a sync manner:

 ```swift
 do {